The graphical part - the diagram - is one of the three main areas in your schedule and is positioned in the middle of the view

 Earliest Start Date

 The VAPS comes with the convenient automatic scheduling functions "Add all", "Fill idle times", "Apply routing," and "Tighten operations".
-With the new version, users can limit these functions to only schedule production order routing lines/operations so that they start at or later than the date defined.
-This is done by the new field "Earliest Start Date" that has been implemented on production order, production order line, and production order routing line level.
+These functions can be limited to only schedule production order routing lines/operations so that they start at or later than the date defined.
+This is done by the field "Earliest Start Date" that has been implemented on production order, production order line, and production order routing line level.
 Clicking an operation with an earliest start date will display an according date line.

 If the earliest start date is defined on all levels, the latest available date will be used for scheduling and if the "Consider EMAD" option is activated, this date will also be taken into account, meaning that the latest of all four dates will be considered.